cherryvarsha99/giftVoucher/README.md

 ## User Login :

-- users can login in to the app and can select whether they want to buy a voucher or they want to redeem one
+- users can login in to the app once they register withe corresponding details

-- On clicking on purchase  they can see all the available vouchers in the list and can buy  the voucher by providing their details
+- once users login in to the app ,user can view profile,manage profile along with purchasing/redeeming giftcards

+## Redeem/Purchase GiftCards

+ - once user login in to the app user, user can purchase Gift cards by clicking on the purchase/redeem Gift cards

+ - To purchase a gift card user need to provide, message and  pin number of user choice ,currency and amount

-- on clicking on Redeem ,they can redeem the voucher with corresponding coupan number
+ - To Redeem Gift Cards, user need to provide the corresponding  pin number

+## View Gift cards

+- User will be able to see all the purchased Gift cards and  the status of each card whether it is redeemed or not.

 ## Contributors :